-The Gofer CLI accepts configuration through flags, environment variables, or configuration file.
+The Gofer CLI accepts configuration through flags, environment variables, or a configuration file.

 When multiple configuration sources are used the hierarchy is (from lowest to highest) config file values -> environment variables -> flags.
 Meaning that if you give the same configurations different values through a configuration file and through flags, the value given in the flag will prevail.